 Declining system strength in the National Electricity Market is impacting further investment in renewable energy.
 In particular, the time and cost challenges of connecting to increasingly weaker grids is making renewable energy projects more difficult to finance.
 Grid-forming inverters are a promising solution to improve system strength, which are yet to be demonstrated at utility scale in weak grid areas.

 AGL will build, test and operate a 50 MW / 50 MWh LSBS facility with grid-forming inverters at Broken Hill.
 As part of the project, AGL will develop and implement a testing plan, which will verify the technical merit of using LSBS with grid-forming inverters to provide system strength.
-The facility will operate with the grid-forming inverter functionality enabled at all times.
+The facility will continue to operate with the grid-forming inverter functionality enabled at all times.

-The project will deliver the following outcomes:
+The AGL Broken Hill Grid-Forming Battery aims to deliver the following five outcomes:

 - accelerate commercialisation of LSBS with grid-forming inverters in weak-grid areas